Skip to content

 Amazon Fire HD 8 Plus Tablet

 A smaller version from Amazon now.
-The Fire HD 8 is not much bigger than your average sized book which makes it super for reading on-the-go.
+The Fire HD 8 is not much bigger than your average-sized book which makes it super for reading on the go.

 Its standard 32 GB storage is generous enough but if you require more storage there is a 64 GB device or the option to insert a microSD card.